Haldimand and Norfolk Counties

 Buffalo, Brantford & Goderich Railway

 The first railway to cross the former Haldimand County was the Provincial Gauge Buffalo, Brantford & Goderich Railway (BB&G).
-Its original purpose was to function as a portage railway between Goderich on Lake Huron and Buffalo on Lake Erie, and was not therefore initially a contestant in the border-to-border traffic sweepstakes.
+The reasons for its formation were a combination of Brantford's need for a railway and Buffalo's interest in reaching into what was then Canada West, but its essential intended function was as a portage railway between Goderich on Lake Huron and Buffalo on Lake Erie.
+It was not therefore initially a contestant in the border-to-border traffic sweepstakes.
 It was chartered as the Brantford & Buffalo Joint Stock Railroad Company in 1851, and became the BB&G in 1852.
 Brantford, miffed at being bypassed to the north by the projected Great Western Railway, commissioned a survey southeast to Fort Erie.
 This interest was reciprocated by Buffalo, and the railway opened to Brantford on December 20, 1853, financed in large part with municipal bonuses backed by the Province of Canada Railway Guarantee Act (elaborated on in Railway Gauges in Ontario), but also with some UK financing.
 Of all the railways that came to traverse Haldimand and Norfolk Counties, the BB&G was one of three early major local (i.e., promoted by local civic business interests) enterprises, the others being the Hamilton & Lake Erie and the Port Dover & Lake Huron Railways.
 (See further below.)

 The BB&G entered Haldimand County at Lowbanks, with major stations at Dunnville, Canfield and Caledonia.
 The line was extended from Brantford to a junction with the Great Western Railway at Paris in 1854.
 At that point the BB&G was out of money, and the debts continued to pile up in 1855.